google-ar/three.ar.js/webvr_ar_extension.md

 ### Basic understanding of the real world

 There are multiple ways to get some information in an AR system about the real world surrounding the device.
-For now, the WebVR extension for AR exposes one of the simplest possible: throw a ray from the device perspective into the real world and let the app know if there has been a hit against any of the elements the system understands from the real world.
+For now the WebVR extension for AR exposes one of the simplest possible: throw a ray from the device perspective into the real world and let the app know if there has been a hit against any of the elements the system understands from the real world.

 ```
 partial interface VRDisplay {